GrayR00t/EntryManagementSoftware2019/README.md

 ## Installation

-Use the requirements.txt to install dependencies.
+Navigate to flaskapp use the requirements.txt to install dependencies.

 ```bash
 pip install -r requirements.txt